HEIGE-PCloud/Notion-Hugo/README.md

 # Notion-Hugo

+> Warning: This project is currently under refactor.
+The main branch might not work as expected.

 ![image](https://user-images.githubusercontent.com/52968553/188502839-1de28ae0-6111-4387-99fe-fbc7d87dbc4c.png)

 Notion-Hugo allows you to use [Notion](https://www.notion.so/) as your CMS and deploy your pages as a static website with [Hugo](https://gohugo.io/).
 So you have the full power of Notion for creating new content, with Hugo and its wonderful [ecosystem of themes](https://themes.gohugo.io/) take care of the rest for you.